asterIRC/PitIRCd/README.md

-FIRCd v1.0.3-dev - Fork Created by Matthew Ullman (Blindsight)  2014 - Matt@FIRCd.org
+FIRCd v1.0.7-alpha - Fork Created by Matthew Ullman (Blindsight)  2014 - Matt@FIRCd.org
 ===========================================================================

-** This IRCd is still in it's beta stages and is not ready for production use! **
+** This IRCd is still in it's alpha stages and is not ready for production use! **

 ** NOTE FOR THOSE WHO DON'T READ DOCS **